What Are Viruses: Everything you Need to Know

 Types of Viruses

 Are you ready for this alarming bit of information?
-There are millions of types of viruses, yet only around 5,000 at this point have been described in full detail.
+Millions of types of viruses, yet only around 5,000, have been described in full detail.

-Some of the most common types of viral infections (spread from person to person) include the common cold, flu, norovirus (stomach flu in adults), rotavirus (stomach flu in children), Mononucleosis (kissing disease), HIV/Aids, shingles, herpes, meningitis, pneumonia and hepatitis.
+Some of the most common viral infections (spread from person to person) include the common cold, flu, norovirus (stomach flu in adults), rotavirus (stomach flu in children), Mononucleosis (kissing disease), HIV/Aids, shingles, herpes, meningitis, pneumonia, and hepatitis.

 People the Most at Risk

-People that have the highest risk for contracting a virus include younger children and older adults with weakened immune systems.
-Depending upon the virus, in most cases, healthy adults have the lowest risk for catching or falling victim to it.
+Younger children and older adults with weakened immune systems are at the highest risk of contracting a virus.
+Depending on the virus, healthy adults have the lowest risk of catching or falling victim to it.

-There are also viruses out there that show no favoritism to anyone, where even the healthiest of adults can die from them.
+There are also viruses out there that show no favoritism to anyone, and even the healthiest of adults can die from them.

 How Viruses Spread